 When it comes to raising funds for bursaries and hardship, I think people are very happy to donate to something they view as very tangible – it is far harder to build endowments in perpetuity.

 I went to school and university in the United States and I would love to see the spirit of giving back to your school introduced and impressed upon pupils whilst they are students.
-In the States, I knew from day that it was hoped I would give back to my institutions once I was earning, even if just a modest amount.
+In the States, I knew from day one that it was hoped I would give back to my institutions once I was earning, even if just a modest amount.

 Personally, I believe we are moving towards being a society that has equality of opportunity and obviously the distribution of bursaries and hardship should be a fair process.
 I think ethnicity alone should play little importance in awarding bursaries – my daughters are part of a minority, but they have so many advantages and resources that the average British girl is unlikely to have.